notepad-plus-plus/npp-usermanual/content/docs/searching.md

 always treated as an atomic group.
 That is, once it has matched some of the subject string, it is never re-entered, even if it contains untried alternatives  and  there  is a subsequent matching failure.

+*  `(?>pattern)` ⇒ Independent sub-expression

+    Match _pattern_ independently of surrounding patterns.
+Search will never backtrack into independent sub-expression.

+    Independent sub-expressions are typically used to improve performance, because only the best possible match for pattern will be considered; if this doesn't allow the expression as a whole to match then no match is found at all.

+    It can also be used to keep the logic for Conditional Expressions (above) correct, preventing an unexpected path to the wrong alternate being used.
+For example, when using a group-number as the conditional assertion, `(?(ℕ)YesPattern|NoPattern)`:

+    * The regex `(?:(100)|\d{3}) apples (?(1)YesPattern|NoPattern)`, because it does not use the independent sub-expression, in many cases will find `100 apples NoPattern`, even though you expected `YesPattern` to be used when because `100` was matched.
+This happens because, if `YesPattern` failed, the search will backtrack to the beginning and try next alternative, where `100` matches `\d{3}`, but means that `?(1)` does _not_ match so the expression uses `NoPattern`.

+    * Instead, you can use the independent sub-expression to prevent backtracking, by using the regex `(?>(100)|\d{3}) apples (?(1)YesPattern|NoPattern)`.
+Now, if `YesPattern` fails, it cannot backtrack to use the `\d{3}`, thus preventing it from accidentally using `100 apples NoPattern`, so with `100` it will either match `100 apples YesPattern` or the whole expression will fail.

 *  `\K` ⇒ Resets matched text at this point.
 For instance, matching `foo\Kbar` will not match `bar`.
 It will match `foobar`, but will pretend that only `bar` matches.
 Useful when you wish to replace only the tail of a matched subject and groups are clumsy to formulate.